 The various benefits enjoyed at DIFC include:

 - Strategic location

 - World-class regulatory environment

 - No restrictions on capital and profits repatriation

 - No currency exchange controls and restrictions

-The companies that are looking to setup and conduct business in DIFC need to apply for the registration or incorporation of a DIFC entity.
-This is done by submission of the relevant application to the Registrar of Companies (ROC).
-The ROC advises, receives, reviews, and processes all the applications.
-The ROC then provides a detailed checklist of all the required forms and supporting documents that are to be submitted by the applicant.
+The companies that are looking to set up as well as to conduct business in DIFC need to apply for the registration or incorporation of a DIFC entity.
+This takes place by submission of the relevant application to the Registrar of Companies (ROC).
+The ROC advises, receives, reviews, as well as processes all the applications.
+The ROC then provides a detailed checklist of all the required forms and supporting documents that are to be in submission by the applicant.
 This procedure is similar to all the offshore company formation in Dubai, Freezone setup services in Dubai, etc.

-Before starting the registration process for an applicant, an introductory meeting is held with the Dubai Financial Services Authority (DFSA), and a Letter of Intent (LOI) is filed with the Dubai International Financial Centre (DIFC).
+Henceforth, before starting the registration process for an applicant, an introductory meeting is held with the Dubai Financial Services Authority (DFSA), as well as a Letter of Intent (LOI) is filed with the Dubai International Financial Centre (DIFC).
 After a formal review of the application by DFSA, the applicant has to lodge the full application along with a Regulatory Business Plan.
 DFSA conducts an initial review of the application and the documents to ensure that they are in good order and suffice the conditions laid by the DFSA.
-Then it carries out its own due diligence and enters into an ongoing dialogue with the applicant alike all the mainland company formation in Dubai.
+Thereafter, it carries out its own due diligence and enters into an ongoing dialogue with the applicant alike all the mainland company formation in Dubai.

 After the issuance of the In-Principal Approval, the applicant must do the following: